-Report on Other legal and Regulatory requirements:
+Report on Other Legal and Regulatory Requirements

-- As required by the Companies (Auditor's Report) Order, 2016, ("the order"), issued by the Central Government of India, in terms of subsection (11) of section 143 of the Companies Act, 2013, we give in the Annexure "A" a statement on the matters specified in paragraphs 3 and 4 of the said Order. - 2.
-Further to our comments in the annexure, as required by section 143(3) of the Act, we report that : - we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; - In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - The Balance Sheet and Statement of Profit and Loss and the Cash Flow Statement dealt with by this Report are in agreement with the books of account; - d.
-In our opinion, the aforesaid financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - e.
-On the basis of the written representations received from the directors as on 31st March, 2019 taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2019 from being appointed as a director in terms of Section 164 (2) of the Act. - f.
-With respect to the adequacy of the internal financial controls over financial reporting of the company and the operating effectiveness of such controls, refer to our separate report in "Annexure B". - g.
-With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - a. the Company does not have any pending litigations which would impact its financial position. - b. the Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses . - c. there were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.
+- 1. As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of section 143(11) of the Act, we give in the "Annexure A", a statement on the matters specified in the paragraph 3 and 4 of the order, to the extent applicable. - 2.
+As required by Section 143(3) of the Act, we report that: - (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - (b) In our opinion proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - (c) The balance sheet, the statement of profit and loss including Other Comprehensive Income, statement of changes in equity and the statement of cash flows dealt with by this Report are in agreement with the books of account; - (d) In our opinion, the aforesaid standalone financial statements comply with the Indian Accounting Standards prescribed under Section 133 of the Act read with Rule 7 of the Companies (Accounts) Rules, 2014. - (e) On the basis of the written representations received from the directors of the Company as on March 31, 2019 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2019 from being appointed as a director in terms of Section 164 (2) of the Act; - (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure B".
+Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the Company's internal financial controls over financial reporting. - (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended, in our opinion and to the best of our information and according to the explanations given to us: - the Company has disclosed the impact of pending litigations on its financial position in its standalone financial statements - Refer Note 27(ii) to the standalone financial statements; - ii) The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses; - iii) Currently there are no amounts held by the company that are required to be transferred to Investor education and protection fund hence we do not comment on the same; and